 Psychotherapy Approaches

-Generally speaking, I use a combination of different psychotherapy approaches when treating clients.
 Psychotherapy goes by many names.
 It can be called therapy, counseling, insight-oriented therapy, and even talk therapy.
 Psychotherapy has been heavily researched.
 It is an effective treatment to reduce emotional and physical symptoms and also improve a person’s quality of life with long-lasting results.
-Also, using psychodynamic approaches and cognitive-behavioral techniques (CBT) together often provide the most relief.
+My main approach to psychotherapy is psychoanalytic psychotherapy, but I also use other techniques at times along with that approach.
+At times, using psychoanalytic approaches and cognitive-behavioral techniques (CBT) together can provide needed relief.

-The psychodynamic approach to psychotherapy centers on finding and exploring the roots of the difficulties or challenges you’re having.
-Sometimes there are emotions you may be feeling which are unacknowledged or earlier experiences that may have affected you in ways you may not have realized.
-Over time, patterns may emerge that we can identify and then work to understand how they have, and continue to, affect you.
+The psychoanalytic approach to psychotherapy centers on finding and exploring the roots of the difficulties or challenges you’re having.
+Sometimes there are emotions you’re feeling that you’re only sort of aware of or that you don’t want to think about.
+There may also be earlier experiences that affected you in ways you may not have realized.
+Over time, patterns may emerge that we can identify and then work to understand how they have affected and continue to affect you.
 Addressing these core issues can reduce guilt, shame, and negative self-talk.
-It creates the mental space to think about and solve these difficulties.
+It also creates the mental space to think about these difficulties and to change your behaviors and the choices you make..

 The long-term goal of this approach is to help each individual fully express their talents and abilities, connect more fully with those in their lives, and empower them with the skills to be resilient, positive and hopeful for whatever life has to offer.